HPV and Cancer

 - Pap testing every 3 years

-- Older than 65 years: If you have been screened regularly and your recent test results were normal, you may be advised that you no longer need to be screened for cervical cancer.
+- Older than 65 years: If you have been screened at regular intervals and your test results for the last decade have been normal, you may be advised that you no longer need to be screened for cervical cancer.
+Screening should continue past age 65 for women with recent abnormal Pap or HPV tests.

 Learn more about HPV and Pap testing and find out about next steps after an abnormal Pap test or positive HPV test.
 Depending on the test results and her age, a woman may have another test after 12 months, or she may have an exam called a colposcopy to allow her provider to examine the cervix and, if needed, remove a sample of tissue for analysis (a procedure called a biopsy).